 A. Most insurance carriers cover genetic testing services for hereditary cancer.
-Although each situation is unique, the average patient pays a coinsurance of less than $100.
-Myriad assists in obtaining the best possible reimbursement for each of the genetic tests we offer to help you receive the appropriate coverage from your insurance plan.
-We have significant experience in dealing with the reimbursement issues that may be important to you.
+Although each case is unique, the average patient pays nothing out of pocket.
+Myriad assists in obtaining the best possible reimbursement for each of the genetic tests we offer with the goal of making sure you receive the appropriate coverage from your insurance plan.

 Q. What kinds of payment plans does Myriad offer?

 A. If you receive a bill from Myriad, we are extremely flexible.
 We routinely offer an interest-free 25 month payment plan when your co-insurance, deductible or uncovered services will cost $375 or more.
 (That’s roughly $15 per month, with zero interest.)
 Our friendly staff will happily find a way to make the payments work for you.
 If you have concerns about your bill, you can contact us at the 800 number that appears on your bill and we guarantee that we will work with you to find an option that’s right for you.